-Under Nevada law, an injured worker may file a civil lawsuit against a third party, such as statutory employers or statutory co-employees under certain conditions.
+Under Nevada law, an injured worker may file a civil lawsuit against a third party.
+However statutory employers or statutory co-employees typically cannot be sued.

 Injury Liability for Independent Contractors